Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Conclusions

 \section{Conclusions}

 In this work, we propose to pre-train scientific LMs via multi-task contrastive learning.
 To mitigate task interference, we adopt two strategies: Task-aware specialization considers a Mixture-of-Experts Transformer architecture so that each task has its unique components, while instruction tuning relies on task-specific instructions to produce task-aware text representations.
-Extensive experiments on a comprehensive collection of benchmark datasets demonstrate the effectiveness of our models in comparison with state-of-the-art scientific LMs in extreme multi-label classification, link prediction, and search.
-We also show that task-aware specialization is advantageous to the model performance across all examined tasks, whereas the benefit of instruction tuning is not consistent.
-Empirical analyses further verify some of our design choices, including the usage of hard negatives.
-For future work, we are interested in generalizing our idea to even more scientific literature understanding tasks, such as author name disambiguation \cite{subramanian2021s2and} and biomedical question answering \cite{jin2019pubmedqa}.
+Extensive experiments on a comprehensive collection of benchmark datasets demonstrate the advantages of our models against competitive scientific LMs in extreme multi-label classification, link prediction, and search.
+In particular, we achieve the new state-of-the-art performance on the PMC-Patients leaderboard.
+We also show that task-specific MHA sub-layers are beneficial to the model performance across all examined tasks, whereas the benefit of other proposed techniques is not consistent.
+Further analysis validates some of our design choices, such as hard negative mining in extreme classification.